 The German Dative Case Made Easy

-Take a quick look at this case table.
-The articles in each block are the ones you will use to precede a noun in the case displayed on the left (you will either use the definite or the indefinite one depending on the meaning of your sentence).
+Take a quick look at these case tables.
+The articles in each block are the ones you will use to precede a noun in the case displayed on the left.

 So, let’s take the sentence from the previous example and try to write it in German.